Dominica Food & Dining

 Dominica food is best known for its Creole dishes.
 The word Creole is derived from the Spanish word crillo (meaning native to an area).
 By Creole standards in Dominica, food is very fresh, simple and healthy and is cooked in a Creole style featuring a spicy sauce with a base sauce of tomatoes, peppers, onion, celery, and fresh seasoning.
 Dominica food clearly has an African and French influence.

-The preparation of Dominica food imitates many African and French techniques; this is one of the reasons for the particular flavor of Creole fried cuisine.
+The preparation of Dominica food imitates many African and French techniques, try our food in Fusion Village; this is one of the reasons for the particular flavor of Creole fried cuisine.
 Africans cooked by steaming, baking, stewing, roasting, or frying and meats were roasted, stewed or fried.
 To this day most of Dominica foods are prepared using traditional ways of cooking which were handing down from generation to generation.
 Coincidentally, the consumption of fresh fruit drink with meals is standard.
 In Dominica, drinks and food go hand in hand.

 Dominica foods such as curry goat and callaloo soup (a creamed spinach type soup) are local favorites.
-These types of Dominica foods are prepared using local ingredients only, and often flavored with the earthy aroma of locally made curries and fresh coconut milk.
+These types of Dominica foods are prepared using local ingredients only in Restaurant in Dominica, and often flavored with the earthy aroma of locally made curries and fresh coconut milk.
 Coconut milk is the extracted (milk colored) liquid squeezed from the hardened fruit of the coconut, it is not popular Dominica drink, coconut water; which is the water found inside the coconut.
 Coconut water is a refreshing Dominica drink sold along streets and along country roads.
 It is also a popular mixer for alcoholic drinks.

 When slavery was abolished, there were no available workers to tend to existing plantations, so the indentured laborers were introduced.
 Mostly of Chinese and Asian ethnicity, these indentured laborers brought with them their own cooking styles and tastes.
 Today the use of rice as a primary staple food on all tables and the use of heavy curry sauces is a direct inheritance from these dwellers on the islands.
 Dominica foods and techniques for preparing Dominica foods is a fusion of all these culinary influences passed on.

-Whilst most of the Dominica food is classified Creole cuisine, Dominica foods are also influenced by modern day European and North American cuisines as well.
+Whilst most of the Dominica food is classified Creole cuisine, Dominica foods are also influenced by modern day European like Fusion Village Restaurant and North American cuisines as well.
 The availability of greater variety of imported foods such as beans, corn, squash, pastas and other processed foods, and other wise unavailable meats and condiments has simply expanded the creativity of Dominica food.

 Dominica’s rich tropical climate yields an abundance of succulent fruit year round.
 Traditional Dominica drinks are tropical fruity refreshment used alone or mixed in thirst quenching combinations.
 Guava, mango, pineapple, lime, grapefruit, passion fruit, cherry, avocado, plaintain, tamarind, papaya, bananas, gooseberry, barbadine, orange , tangerine, apricot, mangosteen and soursop are just some of the many Dominica fruits that go into fresh Dominica drinks.